MarcOnTheMoon/coding_learners_c/README.md

 <br clear=all>

 ## Overview
-- The workbook contains a large number of exercises (with sample solutions), questions, and extensive lab assignments.
+- The workbook contains a large number of exercises (with sample solutions), questions, extensive lab assignments, and exams (with sample solution).
 - I am aware that the lecture sample codes would be far more valuable with the lecture slides provided.
 This may follow in future.

 ## Upload status (uploaded or still to come)